 “The other thing I started to see just by virtue of looking at complaint narratives and the Consumer Financial Protection Bureau’s database was what happens when people are behind on their payments and the things they complain about,” he said.

-He said a lot of people complain about how they are treated once they fall behind on payments.
+He said a lot of people feel their right to dignity ends in the moment they fall behind in their payments.

-“There was an expressed concern with dignity and respect; you get the sense that ‘you don’t talk to another grown-up like that,’” Wherry said.
+“There was a consensus among the debtors writing into the CFPB that ‘you don’t talk to another grown-up like that,’” Wherry said.
 “One woman was very embarrassed because she was cursed out in front of her daughter, and the daughter cried.
-Here she is in her role as a mother, and she’s being referred to as a loser.”
+Here she is being referred to as a loser and denigrated as if a piece of trash.
+No parent wants their child to see something like that.”

-Despite the situation, and whatever consequences someone is facing because of debt, Wherry said that each person should be treated as a human being and as an adult.
+Despite the situation, and whatever consequences someone is facing because of debt, Wherry said that each person should be treated as a human being.

 Working to Understand and Empower the Connections between Lending and Human Values